itayronen/typescript-vs-flowtype/README.md

 let valueOfFoo = MyEnum["Foo"]; // 0
 ```

-Enums allow you to get the keys, value, and iterate over them:
+Enums allow you to get the keys or values, and iterate over them:
 ```ts
 enum MyEnum { Foo, Bar }